Norway

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Total maternal rate slightly below European average, ranked 18th in Europe
+- Total maternal rate (63.6%) near European average, ranked 18th in Europe

 Key fertility indicators — Norway